astronautas/astronautas.github.io/_posts/2025-01-12-on-killer-uv-feature.md

 There’s one small feature I initially overlooked that truly makes uv intriguing:

 Imagine doing some ad-hoc scripting in Python 3.12.
 You run python, and you're in the REPL, ready to go.
 But what if you need to pull in a dependency, like Pandas?
 Here’s where it gets interesting.
-With most workflows, you’d either:
+You would either:

 1. Run `pip install pandas`, potentially modifying your global environment, or
 2. Take the proper route: